doula utah

 What does a birth doula do in Utah?

 A Utah birth doula provides continuous emotional, physical, and informational support during labor and delivery.
 They use massage, positioning, breathing cues, and advocacy.
-Research consistently shows doula support reduces epidural use, C-section rates, and labor duration.
+The Cochrane review of continuous labor support found lower caesarean rates, less use of pain medication, and more spontaneous vaginal births among women with continuous support.

 How much does a doula cost in Utah?